 CISA, in collaboration with sector partners, developed the following publications and training courses on the foundational concepts of crisis management:

-- Dams Sector Crisis Management Handbook introduces crisis management concepts, explains how crisis management measures are an important component of an overall risk management framework, and highlights guidelines to apply these concepts to dams and related infrastructure.
+- Dams Sector Crisis Management Handbook (pdf, 982KB) introduces crisis management concepts, explains how crisis management measures are an important component of an overall risk management framework, and highlights guidelines to apply these concepts to dams and related infrastructure.

 - Web-Based Training Courses enable sector partners to learn at their own pace to understand security vulnerabilities in the Dams Sector, risk assessments, protective programs, and incident response capabilities.